kahlilwassell/MPCS53014FinalProject/README.md

 ## Overview

 The CTA Transit L Monitoring Application is a comprehensive data-driven solution designed to provide real-time insights into Chicago Transit Authority (CTA) L train operations.
-This project combines historical data analysis, real-time streaming, and predictive modeling to enhance user experience, improve transit planning, and optimize station and train management.
+This project combines historical data analysis, and real-time streaming to enhance user experience, improve transit planning, and optimize station and train management.

 The application integrates multiple technologies, including Kafka, HBase, Hive, and a web front end, to deliver a rich set of features such as real-time train tracking, station metrics, and predicted crowding analysis.
 This application loosely follows the lambda architecture using a data lake, a batch layer, a serving layer, and a speed layer.